MrMicrowaveOven/NeedleX/README.md

 Clone the repo locally, email Malekai@Zagorski.com (or slack him) for the environment variables.

-To clone the local database, opening http://localhost:3000/locations/1/edit will pull the current database from the spreadsheet.
+To clone the local database, running an update on http://localhost:3000/locations/1/edit will pull the current database from the spreadsheet.

 And that's it!
 Let me know if you have any questions.